opentelekomcloud-blueprints/tosca-tutorials/tutorials/Basic_Lifecycle.md

       resolvedOutput1: { get_operation_output: [SELF, Standard, create, myVar1]}
 ```

+Notice:
+* We use `attributes` to define output result of the python node.
+* We use `get_operation_output` to get output from an interface implementation.

-In the above example, the python node outputs the attribute `resolvedOutput1`.
-It is set from the environment variable
+In this example, the python node outputs `resolvedOutput1`.
+Its value is set from the variable `myVar1` of the `create`
-`myVar1` of the `create` interface.
-In particular, `myVar1` is an environment variable in the python script of the
+interface.
+In particular, `myVar1` is an environment variable set in the python script of the `create` interface as
-`create` interface:
+follows:

 ```python
 # scripts/create.py